Does respect for human life mean vaccine mandates? Among religious groups, there is wide disagreement.

 The link between debates around abortion and those around vaccine and mask mandates has been argued since the start of pandemic shutdowns.
 The calls of “my body, my choice” made by abortion rights advocates for decades are voiced these days from the other side — Americans typically more religiously and politically conservative say their right to bodily autonomy is violated when they are told to wear a mask or get a shot.

 “By the way, vaccination is not a ‘deeply personal decision.’
-It is a routine public health requirement in a civilized society,” prominent, antiabortion commentator Bill Kristol tweeted Friday, garnering tens of thousands of likes.
+It is a routine public health requirement in a civilized society,” prominent antiabortion commentator Bill Kristol tweeted Friday, garnering tens of thousands of likes.
 Washington Post columnist Jennifer Rubin tweeted back: “but somehow pregnancy is not a deeply personal decision?
 The hypocrisy is galling.”

-Ryan Bomberger is co-founder of the Purcellville-based Radiance Foundation, an evangelical group that advocates for adoption and other alternatives to abortion.
+Ryan Bomberger is co-founder of the Radiance Foundation, an evangelical group based in Purcellville, Va., that advocates for adoption and other alternatives to abortion.
 Bomberger said he thinks there are far “too many unknowns” for vaccine mandates.

 “I feel like when people of my complexion had to show papers,” said Bomberger, who is biracial.
 “To me, there are too many questions and we’re moving into pseudo-medical apartheid.”